 A younger woman talking on a cell phone is smiling and gesturing with her free hand, which is sendings hearts, stars, and smiley faces floating across a split screen and toward an older woman.
 She is on a telephone and is laughing.

-While getting breast cancer is no joke, especially advanced breast cancer, many in the patient community find humor helps them navigate diagnosis and treatments.
+While living with breast cancer is no joke—particularly advanced breast cancer—many in the patient community find that humor helps them navigate diagnoses and treatments.

-Dr. Bonnie McGregor, now a clinical psychologist and Executive Director and Founder at Orion Center for Integrative Medicine has said “Not everybody finds it helpful.
-It can be hurtful if the timing isn’t right or the situation isn’t right.
-So, you have to be careful with it.”1
+However, humor is deeply personal.
+Dr. Bonnie McGregor, a clinical psychologist and Founder of the Orion Center for Integrative Medicine, notes: “Not everybody finds it helpful.
+It can be hurtful if the timing or the situation isn’t right.
+You have to be careful with it.”1

-Studies back up the fact that laughter can be very good medicine, and research shows that people feel better, lighter, and more relaxed following therapeutic laughter.2
+Despite the need for sensitivity, studies back up the fact that laughter can be a powerful tool.
+Research shows that people feel lighter, more relaxed, and physically better following therapeutic laughter.2

-Finding humor to cope with advanced breast cancer
+How we use humor to cope with advanced disease

 MoochiPie wrote, "I have always been drawn to dark/black humor and gallows humor.
 It's a wonderful coping mechanism.
 I kept my family and friends up-to-date with cheery emails: Post-surgery, I have experienced an otherwise indescribable sense of relief knowing that Lil' Milk Dud was kicked to the curb."
 I had gone to her to start the process for a medical marijuana card.
 She evidently thought I had booked a "Reefer Madness Lecture".